Conjugated Linoleic Acid (CLA)

 - ^ a b c d Risérus U, et al. Supplementation with conjugated linoleic acid causes isomer-dependent oxidative stress and elevated C-reactive protein: a potential link to fatty acid-induced insulin resistance.
 Circulation.
 (2002)

-- ^ Risérus U, et al. Treatment with dietary trans10cis12 conjugated linoleic acid causes isomer-specific insulin resistance in obese men with the metabolic syndrome.
+- ^ Risérus U, et al. Nutritional support with dietary trans10cis12 conjugated linoleic acid causes isomer-specific insulin resistance in obese men with the metabolic syndrome.
 Diabetes Care.
 (2002)

 - ^ a b c d e f g h i Risérus U, et al. Effects of cis-9,trans-11 conjugated linoleic acid supplementation on insulin sensitivity, lipid peroxidation, and proinflammatory markers in obese men.
 Am J Clin Nutr.
 (2004)